 Over the years, the young Quebec tenor has been heard in a number of key masterworks of the concert repertoire including Mozart's Requiem and Messe in C, Handel's Messiah, Beethoven’s Missa solemnis and Oratorio Christus am Ölbergue, Rossini's Stabat Mater, Verdi's Requiem, Kodaly's Te Deum, Dubois’s oratorios The Seven Last Words of Christ as well as Le Paradis Perdu, Puccini's Missa di Gloria and many other works.
 His participation in Wagner's Das Rheingold production at the Opéra de Montréal, his star-rated performance as Ismaele in Nabucco at the Opéra de Québec, will also be remembered.
 His « Spectacular » Duke of Mantua, his Rinuccio "using fully a beautiful voice of warm lirico-spinto, flexible with trumpet highs", as his Cavaradossi interpreted "with a flamboyance that captivated at every moment."

 At the turn of a burgeoning career that has already led him to sing across Canada, in the United States as well as in China, Steeve also performed at Teatro La Fenice in Osimo, Italy as well as in Tuscany, Umbria, Rome, Milan and touring two times in Sicily.
-Similarly, it has appeared on several stages in France and recently marked a new step in its development by concluding a collaboration with the renowned classical label Analekta Music.
-Moreover, a new album is to be released in the spring 2020.
+Similarly, it has appeared on several stages in France and recently marked a new step in its development by concluding a new collaboration to release a new album Fall 2020.

 Turning gradually to the heavier repertoire of Faust (Berlioz), Turiddu, Radames, Calaf, Otello and Siegmund (Die Walküre), in recent years Steeve has worked with several opera houses and symphonic orchestras in Canada, including the Opera de Quebec, the Opéra de Montréal, the Calgary Opera, Opera Kelowna, the Hamilton Opera, Opera Ontario, Opera Pellegrini, the Opera de Rimouski, the Altamura Opera Festival, the Orchestre symphonique de Montréal, the Orchestre Metropolitan, the Sinfonia de Lanaudière and many others.
 Steeve sang under the direction of renowned conductors including Yannick Nézet-Séguin, Giuseppe Grazioli, Joseph Rescigno, Charles Dutoit, Alfredo Silipigni, Jacques Lacombe, Bernard Labadie, Michael Christie, Jean-Marie Zeitouni, Louis Lavigueur and Miklós Takács; He has also collaborated with several renowned directors such as Michael Cavanagh, Renaud Doucet, Alain Gauthier, Pierre Boileau, Brian Staufenbiel and Bernard Uzan to name a few.